Andcircle/Term1_Proj4-Advanced-Lane/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+First, use histgram to find line start point, then use sliding window to locate the most possible line points.
+Then I curvefit the line points with a 2nd order polynomial.
+In the real application in video, if previous frame have good detection, next frame only need to find line points around fitting lines of previous frame.

 ![alt text][image5]
+![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.